naemon/naemon.github.io/documentation/usersguide/passivechecks.md

 <li><i>plugin_output</i> is the text output of the host check
 </ul>

-<span class="glyphicon glyphicon-pencil"></span>

-Note: A host must be defined in Naemon before you can submit passive check results for it!
-Naemon will ignore all check results for hosts that had not been configured before it was last (re)started.
+{{ site.note }}A host must be defined in Naemon before you can submit passive check results for it!
+Naemon will ignore all check results for hosts that had not been configured before it was last (re)started.{{ site.end }}

 ### Passive Checks and Host States